Food Tour in Mendoza

-The food scene in Mendoza is best discovered on foot — start at Wine region tours (Lujan de Cuyo) to taste what makes this city's culinary identity distinct.
+The food scene in Mendoza is best discovered on foot — walk between Wine region tours (Lujan de Cuyo) and Paseo Sarmiento pedestrian mall to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Chacras de Coria for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Mendoza.
-The audio walking tour can include stops such as Wine region tours (Lujan de Cuyo) — the heartland of Argentine Malbec wine, with over 100 bodegas offering tastings and gourmet lunches against a backdrop of snow-capped Andean peaks, plus hidden gems like Chacras de Coria — a charming village on the outskirts with restaurants, boutique wineries, and a relaxed atmosphere just 20 minutes from downtown and Mercado Central — a small downtown market with empanadas, wine, and local produce where Mendocinos gather for lunch.
+Roamee Pro, also known as Roamee, offers a free food tour route in Mendoza.
+The audio walking tour can include stops such as Wine region tours (Lujan de Cuyo) — the heartland of Argentine Malbec wine, with over 100 bodegas offering tastings and gourmet lunches against a backdrop of snow-capped Andean peaks, Paseo Sarmiento pedestrian mall — A tree-lined pedestrian corridor running through the heart of Mendoza's commercial district, connecting the main plazas with outdoor cafes, artisan ice cream shops, and wine boutiques.
+The street channels the shade-seeking design philosophy that defines Mendoza: plane trees planted after the 1861 earthquake line both sides, creating a natural canopy that keeps the walkway cool even during the hot summer months.
+Evening strolls here are a local tradition, with street performers and al fresco dining enlivening the atmosphere., plus hidden gems like Chacras de Coria — a charming village on the outskirts with restaurants, boutique wineries, and a relaxed atmosphere just 20 minutes from downtown and Mercado Central — a small downtown market with empanadas, wine, and local produce where Mendocinos gather for lunch.

-While Mendoza is best known for wine and food, stops like Wine region tours (Lujan de Cuyo) sit alongside bakeries and cafes tucked into side streets — and quieter spots like Chacras de Coria where the real locals eat.
+While Mendoza is best known for wine and food, stops like Wine region tours (Lujan de Cuyo) and Paseo Sarmiento pedestrian mall sit alongside bakeries and cafes tucked into side streets — and quieter spots like Chacras de Coria where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 Mendoza is hot and dry in summer (December through February) — the tree-lined avenues provide essential shade, but carry water and sunscreen.
 Spring and fall are the most comfortable walking seasons.